-Yes, but the tint should allow at least 35% of the light to go through.
+Yes, but the tint should allow at least 35% of the light.
 In cars, all the windows, including backglass and rear door windows, need to meet the 35% requirement.
-If you have a van or truck, the back windows can be as dark as you desire.
-The front driver and passenger windows need to follow the 35% rule requirement.
-If you have medical conditions, you may be allowed darker tint on the front doors.
-You will need to provide a doctor's recommendation to the Maryland State Police to get approval.
+The back windows can be as dark as you desire if you have a van or truck.
+The front driver and passenger windows must follow the 35% requirement.
+You may be allowed darker tint on the front doors if you have medical conditions.
+You will need to provide a doctor’s recommendation to the Maryland State Police to get approval.

 What are the Maryland MVA hours of operation?

 Monday-Friday: 8:30 am to 4:30 pm (all services)

 Saturday:8:30 am to 12:00 pm (Driver’s License Services only)